-Despite the fact that the sales of small cameras are suffering due to the increased popularity of smartphones, manufacturers continue to release hundreds of new models every year.
-The difference in quality between the sensors found in analog and digital cameras is significant enough to warrant the purchase of a digital camera, particularly if you want to print your photographs for the purpose of preserving memories.
+Even though the sales of small cameras are suffering due to the increased popularity of smartphones, manufacturers continue to release hundreds of new models every year.
+The difference in quality between the sensors found in analog and digital cameras is significant enough to warrant the purchase of a digital camera, particularly if you want to print your photographs to preserve memories.

-The term “bridge camera” refers to a type of camera that is essentially an upgraded version of a compact camera that is intended to “bridge” the gap between smaller cameras and bulkier DSLRs.
-These strike a wonderful mix between being compact and having a number of useful features, and they are reasonably priced.
+The term “bridge camera” refers to an upgraded version of a compact camera that is intended to “bridge” the gap between smaller cameras and bulkier DSLRs.
+They are reasonably priced, striking an excellent mix between being close and having several valuable features.

-In comparison to the PowerShot SX510 HS, which only offers 30x optical zoom, this model’s optical zoom has been increased to 42x by Canon.
-Additionally, the image processor of the Canon PowerShot SX520 HS has been upgraded to a Digic 4+ from the previous Digic 4.
+Compared to the PowerShot SX510 HS, which only offers 30x optical zoom, this model’s optical zoom has been increased to 42x by Canon.
+Additionally, the Canon PowerShot SX520 HS image processor has been upgraded to a Digic 4+ from the previous Digic 4.
 Let’s find out if it’s worth it to install this update.

 The Canon PowerShot SX520 HS seems to be a bridge camera like any other, except that it is larger than the majority of bridge cameras.
 It is 5.7 millimeters higher and 10 millimeters wider than the Nikon Coolpix L830.
 Its width is 120 millimeters and its height is 81.7 millimeters.
-On the other hand, this indicates that there is sufficient space between the lens and the expanded handgrip region, which makes it easier to get a grip on the device.
+On the other hand, this indicates sufficient space between the lens and the expanded handgrip region, making it easier to get a grip on the device.

-To add insult to injury, the handgrip has a molded rubber coating that makes it difficult to handle.
-Keep in mind that the camera is still noticeably more compact than a DSLR.
+To add insult to injury, the handgrip has a molded rubber coating that makes it challenging to handle.
+Remember that the camera is still noticeably more compact than a DSLR.
 The only issue we have with the hard plastic body of the camera is that it gives the impression of being cheap.

-The lens cap that Canon supplies is secured to the body of the camera by a rope, making it far more difficult for the cap to go misplaced.
-While this is a wonderful feature to have, the fact that the lens cover is constantly hanging off to the side may be very annoying.
-The decision of whether or not to utilize it is left up to the users of the system.
+The lens cap Canon supplies is secured to the camera’s body by a rope, making it far more difficult for the lid to go misplaced.
+While this is a beautiful feature, the lens cover is constantly hanging off to the side may be very annoying.
+Whether or not to utilize it is left up to the system’s users.

 In addition, the power button, a selection dial, and a dial for rapidly cycling through the camera’s numerous shooting modes are all located on the top of the device.
 The positioning of these physical controls makes them easy to access, and it won’t take users too much time to become proficient with them.

-There is a connection for a tripod on the bottom of the camera, as well as a compartment that contains both the battery and the memory card.
+There is a connection for a tripod on the bottom of the camera and a compartment containing both the battery and the memory card.
 In addition, Canon recommends that purchasers inquire about purchasing a travel cover and includes a complimentary memory card with an 8 GB capacity with the product.
 The speaker for playing back videos is located along the left border.
-On the right edge is a port for HDMI and A/V output, however, it is covered by a rubber flap.
+On the right edge is a port for HDMI and A/V output.
+However, it is covered by a rubber flap.

 Each button on the navigation pad may be used as a toggle for the display mode, the flash (right), focus modes (left), and ISO settings (up) (bottom).
-Because the circular navigation pad does not have very excellent travel, we had to be more careful when we used it.
+Because the circular navigation pad does not have excellent travel, we had to be more careful when using it.

 There is a button for functions and settings smack dab in the middle.
 The playback button is located above the pad, and below it is two buttons that change the drive mode and access the menu.
 The controls for video recording and deleting are located on a curve that may be found in the top right corner of the camera.